 Please read walking safely before you walk on Curtis Island.

-4WD tracks wind their way north to the camping areas of Turtle Street and Joey Lees.
+Four-wheel-drive tracks wind their way north to Connors Bluff and the camping areas of Turtle Street and Joey Lees.
+At the former Oceanview property gate a track to the west takes you to Grahams Creek and Ship hill.
 All vehicles must be registered and driven by licenced drivers.
 Restrictions apply for conditionally registered vehicles.
 Queensland Transport road rules apply while driving on the island.

 Please read driving safely before driving on Curtis Island.

 Amazing marine life surrounds the island.
 Access to Curtis Island by private boat is allowed.
 The natural sand blow at Yellow Patch provides a sheltered anchorage for boats.

 Please take care when boating.